hiphops-io/hiphops-io.github.io/docs/integrations.md

       draft: false # Optional boolean - whether or not to create the release as a draft - defaults to false
       prerelease: false # Optional boolean - whether or not to create the release as a prerelease - defaults to false
       make_latest: true # Optional boolean - whether or not to mark the release as the latest for the repo - defaults to true.
-      sha: "fd16ba92cbe98ce1747e512ab234d67ce3cc4a07" # Optional string - the SHA to create the tag for - required if the tag specified by tag_name does not exist.
+      target: "fd16ba92cbe98ce1747e512ab234d67ce3cc4a07" # Optional string - the target to create the tag for, either a commit SHA or branch ref - required if the tag specified by tag_name does not exist.
 ```

 ###### Responds with